Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-As a sofa, it reads like a neat, supportive loveseat—not a soft sinkhole.
-Marcus’ edge-sit test didn’t flatten the front cushion, and we found ourselves converting it more often simply because it wasn’t a hassle.
-The trade-off is space: it needs a lot of depth behind it to open fully.
+As a sofa, it still reads like a tidy, supportive loveseat rather than a soft lounge piece.
+The front cushion held up well in our edge-sit test, and we ended up converting it more often simply because it took so little effort.
+The trade-off is clearance: it needs a lot of depth out from the wall to open fully.

 What we liked